zensukiidev/NextCord/README.md

 ---

- ## Why is Discord-Selfbot-RPC better than other Discord RPC ?
+ ## Why is Selfbot better than other Discord RPC ?

-> because it don't need to have Discord running in background / Free Hosting on replit.com 24h/7 / more features
+> because it don't need to have Discord running in background / Free Hosting on replit.com 24h/7 / more features.

 ![image](https://media.discordapp.net/attachments/1068223147955998740/1068750623006281758/Screenshot_20230128_112636.png?width=240&height=468)